DPS-Stream-Processing-Applications/beam-applications-java/README.md

 with the Nix package manager instead.
 The Nix Shell will provide an installation of Flink as well as the OpenJDK needed for the Gradle wrapper to work.

 ## Installing Nix
-To install Nix follow the [official instructions](https://nixos.org/download).
+To install Nix follow the [official instructions](https://nixos.org/download) for your platform.
 Following this, you need to enable `flakes` and `nix-command` for the Nix package manager that you just installed.
 The "Other Distros, without Home-Manager" section of the [Flake Wiki](https://nixos.wiki/wiki/Flakes) will explain how to do this.
 > [!TIP]